 Our experienced teacher educators will help you build skills in planning and preparation and support you as you develop, deliver and evaluate a microteaching session.
 This process will help you gain knowledge and understanding of a professional teacher's role in the higher and professional education sectors.
 You'll also explore the boundaries and legislation that apply to this role.

 This professional development course uses the University of Bolton as a context for exploring policies and procedures.
-We offer you an intensive programme of tuition where you attend the University for five full days.
-You’ll then have two weeks to digest the course content and prepare your coursework for assessment.
+We offer you an intensive programme of tuition through block delivery using a blended approach, usually over five consecutive days.
+You'll then have two weeks to digest the course content and prepare your coursework for assessment.

-This is a good introduction to teaching for anyone new to a teaching role within the Higher Education sector.
-You could consider applying for a place on the PgCert in Teaching and Learning in Higher and Professional Education which the University offers.
+This short course is an excellent introduction to teaching for anyone new to a teaching role within the Higher Education sector.
+Upon completing this course, you could consider applying for a place on the PgCert in Teaching and Learning in Higher and Professional Education that the University offers.

 We provide a supportive, challenging and interactive environment for your learning and development.